LLC Structures for Real Estate Investments: From Entity Formation to Advanced Risk Management (2026 Edition)

 Leigh Cowden, Esq. is the founder and principal attorney of Vermillion Law, where she focuses on estate planning and business law.
 She advises individuals and business owners on entity structuring, asset protection, and risk mitigation strategies designed to communicate clients’ desires and preserve their legacies through effective wealth management and liability minimization.

-Live Video-Broadcast: January 30, 2026
+On-Demand: January 30, 2026

 2 hour CLE